Anna Nicole Smith Died 10 Years Ago Today

 — Adam McPhail (@Adamskibeats8) January 12, 2016

 The fight for Marshall’s $1.6 billion estate continues to rage on even though Anna Nicole Smith and E. Pierce Marshall have died.
-A source speaking to the Houston Chronicle, confirmed Dannielynn was no more in the running to inherit anything.
+A source speaking to the Houston Chronicle confirmed Dannielynn was no longer in the running to inherit anything.
 However, the case continues to drag on because the rest of Marshall’s heirs continue to tussle in court over the inheritance.

 The estate case has been bandied in state and federal court systems even when the family has been advised to reach a consensus out of court.
-In 2017, there are three current cases contending over the oil tycoon’s estate.
-The judge who has presided over the avalanche of cases for twenty years recently revealed that he was quitting the case.
+This year, there are three current cases regarding the oil tycoon’s estate.
+The judge who has presided over the avalanche of cases for 20 years recently revealed that he was quitting the case.

 “My job is to reach decisions, to get these cases resolved.
 I decided I’m not going to be able to resolve this at all, so I’m done…I am tired of this case.
 I don’t want my legacy to be: He couldn’t resolve the Marshall case.
 I resolved it many times.”